-In this grant cycle, CPB and PBS are working with experts in early learning to create science and literacy-based television series, videos, games, mobile apps, and engagement resources.
-The grant has funded new content for PBS KIDS series such as The Cat in the Hat Knows a Lot About That! and Ready Jet Go! along with a new science version of the PBS KIDS for Parents Play & Learn app and innovative short form videos from The Ruff Ruffman Show.
-PBS KIDS is also launching two new Ready To Learn series: Molly of Denali, focused on informational text literacy, and Elinor Wonders Why (premiering in September 2020), focused on scientific inquiry.
-CPB and PBS are leveraging this content by developing personalized learning experiences for children and provide meaningful data to parents, caregivers and teachers.
-Local PBS stations and community partners around the country are ensuring that this content and related resources are being used in the neighborhoods that need them most.
+In this grant cycle, CPB and PBS worked with experts in early learning to create science and literacy-based television series, videos, games, mobile apps, and engagement resources.
+The grant funded new content for PBS KIDS series such as The Cat in the Hat Knows a Lot About That! and Ready Jet Go! along with a new science version of the PBS KIDS for Parents Play & Learn app and innovative short form videos from The Ruff Ruffman Show.
+PBS KIDS also launched two Ready To Learn series: Molly of Denali, focused on informational text literacy, and Elinor Wonders Why, focused on scientific inquiry.
+CPB and PBS leveraged this content by developing personalized and adaptive learning experiences for children and supports for parents, caregivers and educators.
+Local PBS stations and community partners around the country used this content and related resources in the neighborhoods that need them most.
 Independent evaluations of the project's major media properties demonstrated that children learn the targeted knowledge and skills from the presented content.
 Recent data from the CPB-PBS Ready To Learn Initiative indicates that 15 million children watch RTL-funded science television content, and 19 million children use STEM games and mobile apps.
 The Ready To Learn Initiative: Improving Children’s Science and Literacy Learning Through the Power of Public Media summarizes the accomplishments of the CPB-PBS Ready To Learn Initiative (2015-2020).
 Further information and links to content and research reports, can be found on PBS LearningMedia.

 The 2015-2020 Ready To Learn grant supports the development of two new multiplatform series: